drewpyun/MQTT-SFTP/README.md

 ## Issues

-Adjust the permissions accordingly if you encounter any permission-related issues while transferring or accessing files.
+You can adjust the permissions accordingly if you encounter permission-related issues while transferring or accessing files.
 For example:

 ```bash
 chmod -v 755 ./fileOrDirectory